josdem/spring-boot-thymeleaf/README.md

 #### Create Project

-In order to create an basic Spring Boot project you need to install [SDKMAN](http://sdkman.io/) if you are using Linux or Mac or [posh-gvm](https://github.com/flofreud/posh-gvm) if you are using Windows.
-After that you can easily:
+In order to create an basic Spring Boot project you need to install [SDKMAN](http://sdkman.io/) if you are using Linux or Mac, or [posh-gvm](https://github.com/flofreud/posh-gvm) if you are using Windows.
+After that you can easily install:

 * Spring Boot
 * Gradle